-Buscaglia is an avid sailor, having been initiated into the maritime arts and trades as a young man by his maternal grandfather, Frank Salgado Landrón, a direct descendant of the Irish-Scottish sailor and ship builder John Lanrdum O’Neil who settled in Puerto Rico during the second half of the 18th Century.
-Nowadays he sails his boat on Lake Erie.
-But he has cruised all over the Caribbean Sea, from Cuba to the Grenadines, and in the Bahamas.
+Buscaglia is an avid sailor, having been initiated into the maritime arts and trades as a young man by his maternal grandfather, Frank Salgado Landrón, a descendant of the Irish-Scottish sailor and ship builder John Lanrdum O’Neil who settled in Puerto Rico during the second half of the 18th Century.
+He has sailed extensively on lakes Erie and Ontario and cruised all over the Caribbean Sea, from Cuba to the Grenadines, and in the Bahamas.
 He also enjoys skiing, scuba diving, fishing, hunting, carpentry, automotive and engine mechanics, as well as playing the Spanish guitar.
 His dream is one day to sail across the Atlantic Ocean following the old route of the Spanish galleons from Havana to Seville.

 Department of Transnational Studies